Insurers meet for their annual European forum in Munich

 Bernhard Kaufmann confirmed to the group the ongoing, in fact increasing, importance in financial services of operational risk, and therefore the need for effective operational risk management.
 We then discussed the major risks and operational risk challenges currently facing the industry.

 What are the top risks your firm faces in 2019

 Consensus on major risks, with cyber top risk

 Cyber dominated the discussion of major operational risks facing the industry.
 Insurers are increasing their efforts to improve controls, assess the risks more effectively and guide senior management understanding.
 The group agreed that a considerable part of the cyber challenge is this latter point – educating senior management and boards and presenting them with a coherent view of risk exposure and the state of controls.
 Many insurers were also continuing to build capability in the second line of defence to manage cyber risk.
-We urge anyone who is not yet participating to get involved with the ORX cyber initiative.
+We urged anyone who is not yet participating to get involved with the ORX cyber programme.

 Other notable risks included the continued challenge of conduct, particularly considering the associated organisational cultural challenges, as well as the other regulatory favourite – outsourcing and third party management.
 Model and transformation risk were also more prominent in discussions this year.

-More from ORX: Risk-managing change to be published later this month
+More from ORX: Risk-managing change study

 This discussion was dominated by two priorities:

 - Implementing an effective risk culture – how do you drive risk management ownership and the right behaviours, how do you measure risk culture?